Serpentcoil Island

 Each type of mask is counted as a separate family, and their special attacks vary depending on the mask.

-4 of the 5 types of monks appear in this dungeon:
+4 out of 5 types of monks appear in this dungeon:

-Okina Monk D (70 HP, 25 atk, 25 def) can warp a monster from anywhere on the floor closer to Shiren.
+Okina Monk D (16-18F) warps a monster from anywhere on the floor closer to Shiren.

-This special attack can occur not only in rooms, but even when Shiren is walking in a hallway.
+This monster-warping effect occurs not only in rooms, but even when Shiren is walking in a hallway.

-Okame Monk D (60 HP, 19 atk, 23 def) can cure the bad status conditions of a monster on the floor.
+Okame Monk D (16-19F) cures bad status conditions that a monster is afflicted with from anywhere on the floor.

 Ghost Radish throws Poison Grass 2 tiles ahead, which lowers strength and slows action speed for a while.